 Right now we are focusing on waste management in the kitchen area, followed by a focus on better recycling from Kohub members.
 This knowledge is something we hope that both travelling nomads and our local communities will incorporate as a part of their daily lives.

 A few examples of our project in action:

-As a part of our ambitious 2020 vision, we plan to be fully sustainable, including the biggest hurdle which is electricity.
+As a part of our ambitious 2022 vision, we plan to be fully sustainable, including the largest hurdle; electricity.

-Financial and Electrical calculations have already been made and we will slowly begin plans to introduce and off-grip solution by 2020.
+Financial and Electrical calculations have already been made, and we will slowly begin the process of introducing off-grid solutions by 2022.

-This is quite a hard task because we are self-funded and introducing alternative power like Solar and Wind is initially still very expensive, despite what is reported.
-We are a large space and require a large amount of storage capacity as well, which is very expensive.
+This is quite a hard task because we are self-funded and introducing alternative power like Solar and Wind is initially still very expensive, though prices have dropped in the last decade.
+Being a large space, we require a large amount of storage capacity as well, which adds to the cost.

-But our vision is sure and we will find a way to fulfil this in the coming few years.
+But we are set on this goal, we will find a way to fulfill this in the coming few years.

-KoHub’s vision has always been to push the barriers of coworking and community through innovation, but also to inspire others to a greener future.
+KoHub’s vision has always been to push the barriers of coworking and community through innovation, and to inspire others to a greener future.